AdaCore/gprconfig_kb/doc/gprbuild_ug/companion_tools.rst

   Real object, library or exec directories are subdirectories `dir` of the specified ones.

+* :samp:`--src-subdirs={subdir}`

+  This adds the given subdirectory (relative to each object directory of the project tree) to the list of source directories of the project, one directory per object directory.
+GPRclean will remove the project source files found in these subdirectories.
+This option may be combined with :samp:`--subdirs`.

 * :samp:`--relocate-build-tree[={dir}]`

   With this option it is possible to achieve out-of-tree build.
 That